 If you want to extend your CT leads, there are four basic options:

-- Twisted – Our standard black and white 18 gauge CT leads are twisted.
+- Twisted – Our standard black and white #20 AWG gauge CT leads are twisted.
 Twisting is important for noise immunity, especially at 50-60 Hz.
 This wire is available in 100 foot (30 m) coils, see the CT Wire page for details.
 The two conductor, #20AWG white and black twisted pair is equivalent to about one #8 AWG (0.213″ dia.)

 - Shielded and twisted – Adding a shield—in addition to the twisting—can offer some additional noise immunity, especially for long extensions.
 Note: for best immunity to crosstalk, the wires should be twisted in pairs.

 - Non-shielded and non-twisted – Most cables are twisted, so this normally only arises if you use two single conductors.
 We recommend against this for most applications, because there is very little noise immunity.
 This can work if the conductors for each CT are kept in close contact to minimize loop area and if the CT conductors are kept away from line (mains) conductors and in their own conduit or metal raceway.

 - Shielded but non-twisted – This is a bit unusual, but does occur.
 There are two concerns with this type of cable.
 First, the shield primarily blocks high frequency interference, but not 60 Hz.
 60 Hz is much better blocked by twisting the wires.
 Interference from 60 Hz line noise is a concern because it’s the main frequency we are measuring.
 Second, because the wires are not twisted into pairs, there is a greater risk of crosstalk between CTs if you run more than one pair of CT wires in the same cable.
 If possible, use twisted pair cabling when extending CT wires.